jawher/jawher.me/content/2014-03-21-using-xcode-avr-c.md

 Only `DDRB` is present, which matches the MCU capabilities[^2].

-And if you select the `Index` target and perform a build, you get error highlighting in the editor:
+You also get error highlighting in the editor:

 ![wat](/images/xavr/errors.png)